Mabee Library has one photocopier located on the main floor. Copies cost ten cents per page. The copier takes

 Mabee Library has an electronic classroom with 30 laptops

 located on the library's main level.
 Washburn students, staff, and

 faculty can login and access their my.washburn accounts, check email,

 and word processing applications.
 This classroom is also used for library

 Instruction.
 The availability schedule is posted outside the classroom.

-You can print from the library catalog computers or from PC workstations.
+You can print from the library catalog computers or the ISS workstations.

 Laptop Checkout: Washburn University students, faculty and staff may borrow a laptop at the Circulation/Reserve Desk for use in Mabee Library only.
 A valid WUID is required.

 Laptops are available on a first-come first-served basis for up to two hours.